request an appointment online.

 View Clinical TrialsThymoma & Thymic Carcinoma Treatment

-Like all cancers, thymoma treatment is most successful when patients have an experienced care team.
-With only a few hundred thymoma cases diagnosed a year, many doctors will see only a handful of cases during their career.
+Like all cancers, thymoma and thymic carcinoma treatment is most successful when patients have an experienced care team.
+With only a few hundred thymus cancers diagnosed a year, many doctors will see only a handful of cases during their career.

-Thymoma is not rare to MD Anderson, though.
-As members of a top-ranked cancer center, our doctors treat numerous thymoma patients every year, from the newly diagnosed to patients with metastatic or recurrent disease.
+These cancers are not rare to UT MD Anderson, though.
+Our doctors treat numerous thymoma and thymic carcinoma patients every year, from the newly diagnosed to patients with metastatic or recurrent disease.
 This gives them incredibly deep skill and expertise to draw from when caring for patients.

 These doctors work together in multidisciplinary teams.
-Together, they discuss each case and coordinate surgery, radiation therapy and cancer drugs into a compressive treatment plan tailored to each patient.
+Together, they discuss each case and coordinate surgery, radiation therapy and cancer drugs into a comprehensive treatment plan tailored to each patient.

-As a leading cancer center, MD Anderson can also offer thymoma clinical trials for patients at all stages of the disease.
+As a leading cancer center, UT MD Anderson can also offer thymoma and thymic carcinoma clinical trials for patients at all stages of the disease.
 This includes trials for new drugs, including targeted therapy and immunotherapy options.

 While each cancer is unique, thymomas that are smaller than four centimeters are usually removed with surgery.
 During this procedure, the entire thymus is removed.